Doctoral Alumni

 Thesis Title: Cellular responses to environmental conditions in Candida albicans

-Zac graduated from Elmira College in 2017 with a BS in Biology and Biochemistry.
+Zac graduated from Elmira College in 2017 with a B.S. in Biology and Biochemistry.
 At Elmira, he worked in the lab of Daniel Kjar where he studied competitive interactions between ant species.
 He has always been fascinated by the concept of regulation and the genetic and biochemical regulation of complex biological processes in particular.
 He joined Mark Rose’s lab group at Georgetown, working on the regulation of meiosis in Saccharomyces cerevisiae.

 Molly McEntee